Niue Assembly: Legislative procedures

 The power of the Assembly to pass legislation is circumscribed by the constitution.
-Any member may introduce a bill, but the Assembly may not proceed on bills dealing with financial matters without the consent of the Premier.
+Any member may introduce a bill, but the Assembly may not proceed on bills dealing with financial matters without the consent of the Prime Minister.
 Bills affecting the criminal law or personal status, the public service or Niuean land may not proceed without a report from the Chief Justice, the Niue Public Service Commission, or an appropriate Commission of Inquiry respectively.

 A bill becomes law when passed by the Assembly and certified by the Speaker.
 There is no Royal Assent.